|Claud M. McCall|

 Aug.
 7, 1903 – Anthropologist and archeologist Louis Leakey was born in Kabete, Kenya.

 Aug.
-7-9, 1906 - The annual session of the Monroe County Masonic Conference was scheduled to convene with Tunnel City Lodge in Tunnel Springs, Ala.
+7-9, 1906 - The annual session of the Monroe County Masonic Conference was held at Tunnel City Lodge in Tunnel Springs, Ala.
 All lodges in the county were urged to send full delegations.
 R.E.
 Barnes of Monroeville was Secretary.
+J.R.
+Montgomery of Eliska, Dr. T.M.
+McMillan, O.O.
+Bayley, T.S.
+Wiggins, I.B.
+Slaughter, J.M.
+Sowell and Q. Salter were among those who attended.

 Aug.
 7, 1907 - Senator pitcher Walter Johnson won his first Major League Baseball game by defeating the Indians, 7-2.